jdeschat/Work-Day-Scheduler/README.md

 4. You can edit your tasks as you wish

 ## Contributors
-To contribute to Professional-README-generator, clone this repo locally and commit your code on a separate branch.
+To contribute to Work-Day-Scheduler, clone this repo locally and commit your code on a separate branch.

 Contributors: